Indisputably ambitious businessman, 4.30am riser, Wall Street

 share price growth.

-report, leaked to Adweek magazine, that talked of poor relations between
+headhunter's report, leaked to Adweek magazine, that talked of poor

-the True North subsidiaries and the board, disappointing stock performance
+relations between the True North subsidiaries and the board,

-get the odd heel-biting from the trade press.
-Very often it’s just some
+to get the odd heel-biting from the press.
+Very often it's some

-to spin their version of events.
-It doesn’t mean it’s gospel.
+woodwork to spin their version of events.
+But the leaked document can't

 'One US journalist went on a tear about that report,' Bell says.
 'Of